Masarsah/Project1-Sudoku/README.md

 a puzzle in which players insert the numbers one to nine into a grid consisting of nine squares subdivided into a further nine smaller squares in such a way that every number appears once in each horizontal line, vertical line, and square.

-* The board is comprised of a 9×9 matrix, divided into 9 sub sections
-* Each square can have a number from 1 to 9
-* Numbers must be unique per row
-* Numbers must be unique per column
-* Numbers must be unique per section

 ## Getting Started